Title Fight: Early years (2003–2006)

-Title Fight formed in 2003 as a three-piece band consisting of Jamie Rhoden on guitar and vocals, Ned Russin on bass, and Ned's twin brother Ben on drums, playing local shows in Kingston and Wilkes-Barre, Pennsylvania.
-Ned Russin has stated his older brother, Alex Russin, was a major influence in the band's formation.
+Title Fight formed in 2003 as a three-piece band consisting of Jamie Rhoden on guitar and vocals, Ned Russin on bass, and Ben Russin on drums, playing local shows in Kingston and Wilkes-Barre, Pennsylvania.
 The band's name came from the cover of an old HBO Showtime guide that Ned had read in the attic when he was younger.
-In addition to popular punk bands, Rhoden claims the Positive Numbers Fest, an annual hardcore/punk music festival in Wilkes-Barre, was an influence on the band's formation.
-The band produced a demo titled Down for the Count in 2003.
+Many of Title Fight's earliest shows were due to Alex's connections.
+Their first was opening for Alex's band Frost Bite at their final show, alongside Blacklisted, Drug Test and Scraps and Heartattacks.
+Another early show, they joined last minute after emailing influential promoter Bobb Mac, who accepted because of their connection to Alex, under the stipulation that they cover Gorilla Biscuits.
+Their debut demo Down for the Count was released in 2003.